 You might ask what the blue dashed line is.
-It is part of the new FIX INFO feature available only in the Development version for the time being.
-It allows to draw distance rings or radial lines from navigation fixes.
-For this illustration it helps us to visualize the localizer signal path at 261° into the runway which we are going to capture with the APPR mode.
+It is part of the new FIX INFO feature, available only in the Development version for the time being.
+It allows drawing distance rings or radial lines from navigation fixes.
+For this illustration, it helps us to visualize the localizer signal path at 261° into the runway, which we are going to capture with the APPR mode.

 APPR also arms the glideslope descent (G/S) and the aircraft will descend as soon as it captures the ILS glideslope signal.

-Do not descend without ATC clearance and only when directly on the ILS localizer path as only then obstacle clearance is guaranteed.
+Do not descend without ATC clearance and only when directly on the ILS localizer path as only as obstacle clearance is guaranteed.

 To help with this you can use the